pivotal/git-duet/README.md

 ## Compatibility

-`git-duet` has been tested on the following platforms:
+Git Duet has been tested on the following platforms:

  * Mac OSX 10.7
- * Ubuntu 12.10 (Xubuntu, really)
+ * <span title="Xubuntu, really">Ubuntu</span> 12.10

 With the following rubies:

  * MRI 1.8.7-p358
+ * MRI 1.9.2-p320
  * MRI 1.9.3-p194
+ * REE 1.8.7-2011.12
+ * REE 1.8.7-2012.02
+ * JRuby 1.6.3
+ * JRuby 1.6.4
+ * JRuby 1.6.5.1
+ * JRuby 1.6.6
+ * JRuby 1.6.7.2

+Please note that JRuby is not recommended as the VM startup time is considerably longer than the total lifetime of most (all?)
+Git Duet commands.

 If you experience badness, please [let us know via email](mailto:github@modcloth.com) or pretty please [create an issue on